Inga Gurgenidze: Early career

-2022–23 season
+2022–23 season: Debut for Georgia, JGP Medal

-In August 2022, it was confirmed that Russian-born Gurgenidze would be representing Georgia in international competition, having never previously skated for Russia internationally.
+In August 2022, it was confirmed that Russian-born Gurgenidze would be representing Georgia in international competition, having previously skated for Russia.
 She made her international debut on the Junior Grand Prix series.
 She began her season with a fourth-place finish at 2022 JGP Latvia.
-At her second even, the 2022 JGP Italy, Gurgenidze won the bronze medal.
+At her second event, Gurgenidze won the bronze medal at the 2022 JGP Italy.

-Gurgenidze then went on to win gold at the 2022 Denis Ten Memorial Challenge, silver at the 2022 Bosphorus Cup, and another gold at the 2023 Dragon Trophy.
+Subsequently, Gurgenidze went onto win gold at the 2022 Denis Ten Memorial Challenge, silver at the 2022 Bosphorus Cup and another gold at the 2023 Dragon Trophy.
 She finished the season at the 2023 World Junior Championships in Calgary, Alberta.
-After placing a disappointing nineteenth in the short program, Gurgenidze managed to skate a solid free program, placing seventh in that segment of the competition and finishing in ninth place overall.
+After placing a disappointing nineteenth in the short program, Gurgenidze skated a solid free program, placing seventh in that segment of the competition and elevating her to finish ninth place overall.

-2023–24 season
+2023–24 season: Winter Youth Olympics

 In her second Junior Grand Prix season, Gurgenidze came ninth at the 2023 JGP Hungary and sixth at the 2023 JGP Armenia.
-She successfully defended her gold medal at the 2023 Denis Ten Memorial Challenge and then won gold at the 2023 Bosphorus Cup to conclude the fall season.
+She defended her gold medal at the 2023 Denis Ten Memorial Challenge, before going onto win gold at the 2023 Bosphorus Cup.

-Gurgenidze represented Georgia in the women's event at the 2024 Winter Youth Olympics in Gangwon, coming fifth.
+Gurgenidze represented Georgia in the women's event at the 2024 Winter Youth Olympics in Gangwon finishing in fifth place.
 At the 2024 World Junior Championships, she placed twelfth.

 2024–25 season

 During the off-season, Gurgenidze worked with Russian choreographer, Sergey Plishkin, on her free skate to music from the film, Dancer in the Dark.
 Regarding the program's concept, Gurgenidze explained that she plays a blind woman dancing in the dark and moving her soul while still unable to see.
-She would begin the season by competing on the 2024-25 ISU Junior Grand Prix circuit, finishing fifth at 2024 JGP Turkey.
-At her second junior grand prix event, 2024 JGP China, Gurgenidze's coach, Liudmila Gafarova, was unable to attend due to visa issues.
-Gurgenidze would place a disappointing thirteenth-place in the short program but managed to skate a solid free skate that included a clean triple axel.
+She began the season by competing on the 2024-25 ISU Junior Grand Prix circuit, finishing fifth at 2024 JGP Turkey.
+At her second Junior Grand Prix event, 2024 JGP China, Gurgenidze's coach Liudmila Gafarova was unable to attend due to visa issues.
+Gurgenidze placed thirteenth in the short program but subsequently skated a solid free skate that included a clean triple Axel.
 She would finish third in that segment of the competition and finish sixth overall.
-In late November, Gurgenidze would compete on the junior level at the 2024 NRW Trophy, where she took the gold medal.
+In late November, Gurgenidze competed on the junior level at the 2024 NRW Trophy where she took the gold medal.

 Finishing the season at the 2025 World Junior Championships in Debrecen, Gurgenidze placed second in the short program with a score of 67.47.
 “I feel really good,” she said after the short program.
 “I skated my best today and I skated with confidence.
 Skating at the European Youth Olympic Festival in Georgia really helped me, and competing in Georgia was such a big pleasure.
 It also gave me the confidence that I can win.”
 She received a silver small medal for the segment.
-She struggled during the free skate, however, placing eleventh in that segment and dropping to sixth place overall.
+She struggled during the free skate, placing eleventh in that segment and dropping to sixth place overall.